schalleneider/irtaktiks/README.md

 Willians Schallemberger Schneider – [@schalleneider](https://twitter.com/schalleneider)

-Distributed under the GNU General Public License v3.0 license.
-See [LICENSE](LICENSE.md) for more information.
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.